philgyford/vagrant-heroku-cedar-16-python/README.md

 3. Make a copy of `config/vagrant.template.yml` and put it at `config/vagrant.yml` in *your* project.

-4. If you have a Procfile, and therefore want foreman to run, you *must* change the Django `settings_module` in `config/vagrant.yml` to whatever you want the `DJANGO_SETTINGS_MODULE` environment variable in the virtual machine to be.
+4. If you have a Procfile, and want foreman to run, you *must* change the Django `settings_module` in `config/vagrant.yml` to whatever you want the `DJANGO_SETTINGS_MODULE` environment variable in the virtual machine to be.
 Feel free to change any of the other config options if appropriate.

     You can also change the name of the Procfile foreman should use in `config/vagrant.yml`, in case you want to use a different one in Vagrant versus production (see below).